 - 1. Disconnect the unit from electrical service - 2.
 Remove control cover and disconnect electrical terminals - 3.
 Disconnect capillary tube - 4.
 Remove mounting fasteners on control base and install new control - 5.
 To adjust the new control, hook up service gauges to the suction and discharge valves and crack them to allow the gauges to detect a reading. - 6.
-Using a standard screwdriver, coarse adjust the control by turning the adjustment screws on the top of the control.
-Preset the cut-in and cut-out at 68 lbs and 38 lbs respectively for a refrigerator (and 25 lbs and 10 lbs respectively for a freezer, when applicable). - 7.
 Start the system and allow it to run for five minutes.
 Monitor the low side pressure.
 Fine adjustments may be necessary to achieve the proper cycling pressures.